Cunt Toward Enemy[2]: This Violates the Geneva Conventions

 He opens his eyes.
 At first he thinks it’s an animatronic, the figure seated in the wheelchair across from him.
 The uncanniness of severe bodily damage, stiff like plastic, incapable of the subtle micro-movements we’re used to.
 But through the burnt skin, eyes flick, hyper-alert.

 He can feel his body now.
 Pain in his stomach.
 Part of his face missing.
 He can’t move his lips.
 He tastes chemical in his sinuses, medicinal, sedative.
 He tries to get up and his stomach gets tight, he has the feeling of something being broken, some kind of injury he can’t understand yet.
 His ankles rattle, his wrists bend back.
 He’s in a chair, feels like plastic with metal legs.
-Cuffs are pulled through the underside, some kind of bar or against the legs, keeping his ankles tight.
+Cuffs keep his ankles tight.
 Another pair runs taut below the seat, pulling his arms behind his back, fingers splayed helplessly behind him.

 He tries to speak but there’s nothing there, just flat buzzing.
 Duct tape.